 Storytelling Through Moving Images

 Filmmaking is a powerful vehicle for making sense of our lives and sharing the stories we want to tell.
+It is also an appealing way for artists to showcase and promote their work through a short film of their art created with little editing.
 Learn the skills you need, from framing and storyboarding to shooting and editing, to express your point of view through creation of video art.

 What You Will Learn